-The JD Power survey regarding the Hyundai Santa Cruz
+The J.D.
+Power survey regarding the Hyundai Santa Cruz owner responses

 If you’re not familiar with the Hyundai Santa Cruz, it’s definitely worth a look.
 It competes with the midsize truck segment but with many of the characteristics of an SUV.

-The least favorite things Santa Cruz owners listed
+The least favorite things Hyundai Santa Cruz owners listed

-Ranking in descending order, the five areas of the Santa Cruz that current owners like the least include the powertrain, the infotainment system, driving comfort, ease of accessibility, and fuel economy.
-Starting with the powertrain, which could be either the 2.5-liter four-cylinder or the turbocharged 2.5-liter four-cylinder, the JD Power team says the Santa Cruz has more of an SUV driving dynamic.
+Ranking in descending order, the five areas of the Hyundai Santa Cruz that current owners like the least include the powertrain, the infotainment system, driving comfort, ease of accessibility, and fuel economy.
+Starting with the powertrain, which could be either the 2.5-liter four-cylinder or the turbocharged 2.5-liter four-cylinder, J.D.
+Power says the Santa Cruz has more of an SUV driving dynamic.

-Driving comfort didn’t fare well either among consumers, either which may be more subjective to personal preferences.
-And the getting in and out of the Santa Cruz category came as a next-to-last least favorite, contradicting the JD Power review, which cited easier access because of its SUV design.
+Driving comfort didn’t fare well among consumers, which may be more subjective to personal preferences.
+And getting in and out of the Santa Cruz category came as a next-to-last least favorite, contradicting the J.D.
+Power review, which cited easier access because of its SUV design.

 This isn’t all that impressive, considering you can get the turbocharged engine on the Ford Maverick and get 25 mpg or even bump up to the bigger Honda Ridgeline for more pickup feel and still earn 21 mpg combined.

-There are still some favorite things worth noting
+There are still some good things worth noting

-It’s not all bad, though.
-And Hyundai Santa Cruz owners didn’t hesitate to rank their favorite aspects for their pickups.
-Some of the aesthetics they rated highly on the favorites list include interior design, setting up and starting, feeling safe, driving feels, and the most liked of all, the exterior styling.
+It’s not all bad, though, and Hyundai Santa Cruz owners didn’t hesitate to rank their favorite aspects of their pickups.
+Some of the aesthetics they rated highly on the favorites list include interior design, setting up and starting, feeling safe, driving feels, and, most liked of all, exterior styling.